Batavia Township, Ohio: Infrastructure

-The Clermont County Airport is located in the township.
+The Clermont County Airport is located 2 nmi west of the Village of Batavia's central business district.

 The Cincinnati Eastern Railroad passes through the township.

 Education

 University of Cincinnati Clermont College, a regional campus of the University of Cincinnati, is in the township.
 UC Clermont's satellite campus, UC East, operates out of the administrative offices of the former Ford plant.
 Due to declining enrollment at UC Clermont, UC East was closed and is vacated as of 2020.

 Media

 WOBO-FM broadcasts from the township at 88.7 MHz.